redsuperbat/vue-custom-directives/README.md

-# Vue Custom Directives
+# Vue 3 Directives

 ## Description

-These are useful directives that you can include into your vue application
+These are useful directives that you can include into your vue application.

 | Directive       | Description                                                                                                                                                                                 |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |